The Blueprint for Business Financial Success

 Cash flow issues are weak excuses for not paying attention

 Why is it important to monitor your cash flow?
 It’s the lifeblood of your business.
 Any surplus should be invested wisely to yield consistent returns.
-You need the money to fund your weekly cash requirements in the way of everyday business operations, business acquisitions, long-term investments and borrowings serviceability.
+You need the money to fund your weekly cash requirements in the way of everyday business operations, business acquisitions, long-term investments and borrowing serviceability.
 Whatever extra cash is available should be parked into a high-interest account that will produce constant returns.
 In that way, you will be motivated to save and weigh your investment decisions, be cautious with your money, take calculated risks and refrain from being tempted to spend it on luxuries.

 Your Inventory days are important because you know that slow-moving stock – in other words, not competitive and outdated – cannot bring you funds at the desired level to expand your offerings and grow your operations.
 It will slow down your growth rate and reduce your turnover.
 Then your business will decline and suffer because of slow-moving sales figures.
 Please remember, nothing moves in business if there are no sales.
 If you take actions to accelerate your stock turnover, your cash flow will improve and your business will be in a much better position to take upon opportunities when they present themselves.

 Your Account Receivables days are critical for various reasons.
 Firstly, slow-paying accounts bring many problems to your business and to you personally.
 Counting on funds that are not available as promised can be frustrating.
 In addition, if they are going to be late and you know that your work is already underpriced, it will only add to your pain.
-There is nothing more frustrating than following on these accounts especially when you know that you and your firm completed the requirements in record-breaking time and at the highest quality.
+There is nothing more frustrating than following up on these accounts, especially when you know that you and your firm completed the requirements in record-breaking time and at the highest quality.
 Others have problems too but they should not become yours!
 Attempt to take deposits up front and perform some progress payment practices whenever you deal with historically slow-paying clients.
 If not successful, consider releasing some potential in your business and refer them to other service providers.
 You cannot be a solution to everyone with a pulse and a chequebook!
 Set some standards value what you have and do well!
 Remember that the first sale in every business is to you!

 Accounts Payable Days are as important as Accounts Receivable Days.
 Imagine, and there is a lot of validation there, that you have slow-paying accounts but at the same time very unfavourable credit terms.
 You are going to be out of the business in no time!

 So please, check these days and negotiate them to suit both sides!
 Build partnerships, don’t destroy them.
-Build bridges, and help in building their businesses.
+Build bridges and help in building their businesses.
 There are, with the exception that you are a specialised & unique business, numerous suppliers in every industry and they would like to have you on their books.
 Do not be tied to something that does not suit your plans.
 Attempt to negotiate the best possible deal out there!

 Key performance indicators will keep you focused on things that matter